 Interestingly the gut, which is part of the nervous system, has many endocannabinoid receptors.
 This is why CBD can be a game changer for people with IBS, IBD, and other GI issues like nausea.
 This may be part of why it is such an effective remedies for insomnia.

 CBD is available in several different forms and ratios.
-THC is needed to activate the CBD but it can be a minute amount.
+THC is needed to activate CBD.
+One percent can be enough.
 The psychoactive component does not appeal to most patients I talk to (if not all).
-It can be purchased as capsules, liquid extracts, sprays, vapours and topical salves or creams.
+It is available as capsules, liquid extracts, sprays, vapours and topical salves or creams.
 CBD taken internally is best for reducing pain and insomnia, whereas a topical is best for treating skin conditions and relieving musculoskeletal pain.

 Is it legal?
 What other challenges are there?

-CBD is generally well tolerated.
+CBD is well tolerated.
 There are however a few potential contraindications.
-Like some other botanicals CBD may interact adversely with pharmaceuticals.
+Like some other botanicals, CBD may interact adversely with pharmaceuticals.
 This is because it inhibits cytochrome P450.
-This enzyme in the liver metabolizes many drugs so it may increase the effects.
-A medical herbalist is trained in understanding which drugs are potentially affected and its important to discuss this with your prescribing doctor.
+Discuss the drug interactions with your doctor.

-The potential that it may increase anxiety must be taken into account as well.
+CBD has the potential to increase anxiety.
 A major issue right now in Canada, is that it is difficult to get a reliable source with the proper ratios.
 Legalization will hopefully lead to more standardization in products.
 The right ratio is important depending on what is presenting.
 I’ve had some patients respond very well 4:1 whereas others report uncomfortable psychoactive properties.
 This may be due to product inconsistency or individual response.
-20:1 is more difficult to find but this is a much lower dose of THC and is indicated for neurological disorders.
+For neurological conditions, 20:1 is best.